so1337/Primephonic-test/README.md

 Data is stored in data file and interacted with through dataStore module.
 Timestamp generation for ```stream_started_on``` key is rangelocked between 1st March 2019 and current date so to easily see data difference when using calendar on UI.

+Using calendar on UI you can set different starting point for statistics.
+When clearing calendar statistics calculated using all data.
+For calendar I've used vuetifyjs lib due to I love material design (and I hope I'm not only one.

 Tested on: Ubuntu 18.10, Node 10.13.0, npm 6.8.0, yarn 1.12.3